livecode/livecode/extensions/widgets/header/docs/guide/guide.md

 Beyond handling the `mouseUp` message and using the `mouseAction` property to act on the selected action the other thing you might want to do with your header is to update it depending on the state of the app.
-For example if you choose to Edit an item in a list the header options might change to “cancel” and “save”, or similar.
+For example if you choose to edit an item in a list the header options might change to “cancel” and “save”, or similar.
 You can change the header actions in script by setting the `itemLabels`, `itemNames`, `itemIcons` or `hilitedItemIcons` properties of the header bar widget.